KingFahmee12/AIND-Workshops/DevCon25NYC/README.md

 - "Present data in infographic style"
 - "Make charts look hand-drawn/sketchy"
 - "Use a minimalist data-ink ratio approach"

-### Workshop Tessl Workspace

-During this workshop, **you'll be invited to join a shared Tessl workspace** where you can:
-- **Discover tiles** created by other workshop participants in real-time
-- **Publish your own tiles** to share useful patterns with others
-- **Search workshop-specific tiles** for things like "wrapped dashboard carousel" or "year-in-review card layout"

-**You'll receive a workspace invitation during the workshop setup!**

-### Creating and Publishing Tiles to Tessl Registry

-If you create something reusable during the workshop, consider publishing it as a tile:

-**What makes a good tile:**
-- Reusable UI patterns (carousel layouts, card designs, etc.)
-- Data parsing utilities (CSV to JSON converters, etc.)
-- Styling systems (color schemes, typography patterns)
-- Security patterns (data sanitization, gitignore templates)

-**How to publish:**
-1. Build your reusable component/pattern
-2. Document it clearly
-3. Publish to the workshop workspace with a unique name (e.g., `wrapped-carousel-yourname`)
-4. Others can then search and install it: `tessl search wrapped-carousel`

-**Naming convention:** Use your name or GitHub username as a suffix to avoid collisions (e.g., `wrapped-vaporwave-theme-alan`)

 ### Security Reminders